 Switching his armor’s vox-link channels with a thought, Ashriel contacts the rest of his exploratory expedition situated a bit further behind his small scouting force;

 “Brothers, we move to teleport location Beta, Alpha has been compromised.
-Brother Halmeth, your Raptors are to provide cover for Samal’s squad who shall remain in their Rhino until ordered to engage, understand Samal?
+Brother Halmeth, your Raptors are to provide covering fire for Samal’s squad who shall remain in their Rhino until ordered to engage, understand Samal?
 No heroics this time.”

 “Agreed.”
-Halmeth’s rough gravely voice responded over the sound of his squad’s jump engines.
+Halmeth’s rough gravely voice answered over the sound of his jump engines.

 Ashriel did not even deign a reply.
 The last few days weigh heavily on his mind.
-The exploratory force on the newly birthed planet of Havok was supposed to encounter only light resistance but so far they have blundered into a force of former Battle Brothers, a sorcerer of Mighty… no, that is wrong; it’s wretched, Wretched Tzeentch now, a Tau force complete with battlesuits and an Eldar force that featured dancing clowns who gave the Brothers a bloody nose.
+The exploratory force was supposed to encounter only light resistance but so far they have blundered into a force of former Battle Brothers, a sorcerer of Mighty… no, it’s wretched now, Wretched Tzeentch, a Tau force complete with battlesuits and an Eldar force that featured dancing clowns who gave the Brothers a bloody nose.

 The list of enemies of the Emperor grows daily it seems… but, as it was once a long time ago and as it will be in the future, it is Ashriel’s solemn duty as a Dark Angel Space Marine to be the mailed fist of His Divine wrath, the first to meet His challengers where ever they may be.